Policies

 This also means the accessibility team can continue building relationships and not be seen as the police.

-It’s also possible there is a significant business reason for an exception that the accessibility team isn’t fully aware of.
+It’s also possible there is a significant business reason for an exception the accessibility team isn’t fully aware of.

 Reasons a feature may need an exception